-Blue Garnet are truly, uniquely beautiful Blue-Green (teal) gemstones recently unearthed in Tanzania’s famous Umba River Valley.
-Only reported in 2017, Blue Garnet is a rare and unusual sub-variety of an already rare Garnet, and despite its beauty, will always have an inadequate supply, making Blue Garnet highly collectable and very exclusive.
+Blue Garnet are uniquely beautiful teal (blue-green) gemstones recently unearthed in Tanzania’s famous Umba River Valley.
+Only reported in 2017, Blue Garnet is a rare and unusual sub-variety of an already rare Garnet, Color Change Umbalite, and despite its beauty, will always have an inadequate supply, making Blue Garnet highly collectable and very exclusive.

 Hardness 7 - 7.5

 Named for a dominant hue rarely seen in Garnets, Blue Garnet is an incredibly scarce, undeniably beautiful, and an extremely unusual variety of Color Change Umbalite Garnet.
 Unlike traditional Color Change Garnets that exhibit a color change from purplish or orangish red in incandescent (indoor) light, to bluish or yellowish green in daylight, Blue Garnet displays an attractive color change from blue with a hint of green (greenish blue) in sunlight or candescent light, to green with blue flashes (bluish green) in candlelight or incandescent light.
 While subtle flashes of other colors (e.g. pastel pinkish purple) may occasionally occur, ‘blue’ will be the main color in most lighting conditions.

 Blue Garnet is vaguely similar to Queensland Teal Sapphire, but its unique color change makes its ‘blues’ beautifully distinct when compared to other blue gemstones such as, Apatite, Indicolite, Kyanite, Paraíba Tourmaline, Topaz, Turquoise, and Zircon.